Porto Heli, Epidaurus and Ermioni

 Porto Heli is a lovely seaside town located on the eastern Peloponnese and is one of the hottest holiday destinations in Greece.
 It is cosmopolitan and many Greek and international celebrities visit it every year.
 When in Porto Heli, you should try diving and while doing so, you should really explore its submerged city which has ancient fortifications, called “Halieis”.
 Located near Porto Heli, lies the world-famous ancient theater of Epidaurus.
 Many ancient Greek comedies and tragedies are staged in this theater which is world-famous for its acoustics.
 Ermioni is another great place to visit!
 It is peaceful and it has beaches with crystal-clear waters such as Kouverta.
 If you decide to visit Ermioni, you should definitely visit “Katafiki” canyon, which according to Greek mythology is the entrance to the Underworld and additionally, the temple of Poseidon and the “Spilia tis Vitorizas” in the beautiful area of Bisti.

-Last but not least, Mycenae is a must visit when on the Eastern Peloponnese.
-This ancient civilization which thrived in Mycenae influenced Greece’s history to such an extent that an entire era, called “Mycenaean” was named after it.
+Last but not least, Mycenae is a must-visit when on the Eastern Peloponnese.
+This ancient civilization that thrived in Mycenae influenced Greece’s history to such an extent that an entire era, called “Mycenaean” was named after it.
 According to Homer, Agamemnon was the king of Mycenae and the charismatic leader of the expedition which aimed at bringing Helen back from Troy.
-Nowadays, you can visit the archaeological site of Mycenae and of course the exciting archaeological museum that exhibits unique findings such as items used during the war, jewelry and “eidolia” (small statues).
+Nowadays, you can visit the archaeological site of Mycenae and of course, the exciting archaeological museum that exhibits unique findings such as items used during the war, jewelry and “eidolia” (small statues).